nvesseron/nvesseron.github.io/_pages/about.md

 About me
 =====
-I am a PhD student at CREST, ENSAE – Institut Polytechnique de Paris since October 2022, under the supervision of Marco Cuturi.
-Currently, I am also a research intern at Adobe Research in Paris, where I work with Elie Michel on computer graphics, focusing on Gaussian splatting.
+I am a PhD student at CREST, ENSAE – Institut Polytechnique de Paris, under the supervision of Marco Cuturi.
+During my PhD, I completed research internships at Adobe Research Paris in summer 2025, where I worked with Elie Michel on Gaussian splatting and computer graphics, and at Microsoft Research New England in summer 2026, where I worked with David Alvarez-Melis on optimal transport.

 Research Interests
 =====